Achieve Academic Success

-HCA is an outstanding K-12 school committed to providing the absolute best academic experience.
-From our inviting and comfortable preschool all the way up to our college preparatory high school, your child will be welcomed and lovingly pushed to his or her maximum potential.
-With age-appropriate methodologies, our teachers build critical thinking skills along with mastery of all the traditional core subjects.
-HCA administrators use regular evaluations, accreditation protocols, and yearly standardized test scores in a continual process of school improvement to give our families, not only the very finest school experience but also the best preparation for the future.
+The HCA faculty, staff, and administration works hard every day to provide an outstanding K-12 education.
+We are committed to providing students in each grade level with an excellent academic experience.
+With age-appropriate methodologies, our teachers build critical thinking skills, while also focusing on traditional core subjects.
+HCA administrators use regular evaluations, accreditation protocols, and yearly standardized test scores in a continual process of school improvement to give our families the finest school experience and the best preparation for the future.
 HCA maintains its accreditation through - MSA (regional), NACSAA (national), and AACS (national).

 HCA's preschool and Kindergarten program is committed to partnering with parents in shaping an extraordinary future for your child right from the start.
 The foundation is the most important part of any construction.
-This is true for young minds.
-The foundational networking of a child's brain begins before birth and continues through age five.
-Your child's foundation begins at home and the continues in the classroom.
+This is especially true for young minds.
+The development of a child's brain begins before birth and continues through age five.
+HCA's preschool and Kindergarten program builds from the foundation at home and the continues in the classroom.
 HCA Pre-K and Kindergarten programs provide: a language rich environment, opportunities for academic development and well supervised social interaction.

 We build on the solid foundation begun at home and solidified in the preK-K5 years.
 As an extension of the training at home, we partner with parents to teach character development and the skills necessary for academic, spiritual, social, and emotional maturation.
 The first through third grade years focus on developing literacy through teaching phonics, fluency, and comprehension.
 In these early grades, students develop their writing skills and begin exploring history and science, with a biblical worldview, in order to be equipped for the challenges of upper elementary and their future academic pursuits.